Top 10 Female Chess Players of All Time

 • Titles: Woman Grandmaster, Grandmaster

-Hou Yifan hails from China and is known for her exceptional talent.
+Hou YifanOpens in a new tab. hails from China and is known for her exceptional talent.
 She became the youngest female player to earn the title of Grandmaster at the age of 14.

 Throughout her career, she has dominated women’s chess and has also competed in open tournaments against male players.
 She has won several Women’s World Chess Championships and has been one of the highest-rated female players for many years.